rhllh/rhllh-website/content/authors/admin/_index.md

 title: rhllh
 ---

-I am an incoming Masters student in Statistics at the National University of Singapore.
+I am an incoming Masters student in Statistics in Singapore.
 This personal website will primarily be a blog; a space to record my thoughts in the next few years as I embark on a new journey academically, and career-wise.